 Call of Cthulhu

-Grab the starter set of this chaotic eldritch RPG on Chaosium’s site for just $24.99.
+Grab the starter set of this chaotic eldritch RPG on Chaosium’s site.

 Human and metahuman characters also need to maintain their essence throughout the game.
 Things like body modification or substance addiction can damage essence, although cybermancy does allow metahumans to survive if they have zero (or less) essence.
-Likewise, players will accrue Karma points that can be spent on building out skills or boosting attributes, which in turn make their character stronger or benefit them in other ways.
+Likewise, players will accrue Karma points that can be spent on building out skills or boosting attributes, which makes their character stronger or benefits them in other ways.

 Shadowrun (5th Edition)

-Be an industrial spy and fight crime in this cyberpunk RPG, which starts at $19.99.
+Be an industrial spy and fight crime in this cyberpunk RPG.

-A typical session of Blades in the Dark will feature one or two major events along with various side-story elements, and can be finished in anywhere from two to six hours.
+A typical Blades in the Dark session will feature one or two major events along with various side-story elements and can be finished in anywhere from two to six hours.
 Within the game, characters will have tasks and goals (called scores) to complete, but they’ll also have downtime for indulging their vices or dealing with the repercussions of previous actions.

 Blades in the Dark

-Be a criminal in Victorian London in this RPG, available now for $30 on Evil Hat’s website.
+Be a criminal in Victorian London in this RPG, available now on Evil Hat’s website.

-We here at Review Geek think zombies are the bees knees, which is why we are excitedly recommending the card-based Zombie World (starts at $24.99).
+We here at Review Geek think zombies are the bee’s knees, which is why we are excitedly recommending the card-based Zombie World.
 The game focuses on a group of people who survived a zombie apocalypse and are now dealing with the aftermath and just trying to continue surviving one day at a time.

 Within Zombie World, you’ll use cards to create characters and situations as well as to resolve conflicts.
 And good news for beginners (and impatient people): It only takes a matter of minutes to create a character.
 No more spending hours rolling out characters … not that that isn’t fun.

-Zombie World starts at $24.99 and let’s you fight the undead and rebuild society.
+Zombie World lets you fight the undead and rebuild society.

 In the game, bears start with three points and have two ever-changing stats: bear and criminal.
-Bear is used for mauling, running, climbing, taking damage and, not surprisingly, doing bear stuff.
+Bear is used for mauling, running, climbing, taking damage, and, not surprisingly, doing bear stuff.
 Alternatively, criminal is used for doing stuff that’s not bear stuff.
 When your bear gets frustrated, such as when a plan fails, you’ll move one point from criminal into bear.
-Likewise, when a plan is successful, you’ll move a point from bear into criminal.
+Likewise, you’ll move a point from bear into criminal when a plan is successful.

 You can also voluntarily move points back and forth between the two categories as needed by either doing a flashback scene or eating a load of honey.
 If one of your stats reaches six, however, that’s the end for ya.